monjurBakthMazumder/2k25-Explore-basic-types-of-typescript/readme.md

 To set up a TypeScript project:

-1. Initialize the TypeScript configuration:
+1. Initialize the TypeScript compiler configuration:

 ```bash
 tsc --init
 ```

-2. Update the following options in your `tsconfig.json` file:
+2. Update your `tsconfig.json` with the recommended options:

 ```json
 {